 It said it had reduced sugars and sodium in its products by about 14-15% in the past seven years and would continue to make its products healthier.

-According to the latest reports, although, Nestle is trying to take out as many unhealthy elements from their food products.
-However, it does not always work well.
+According to nutritionists, although, Nestle is trying to take out as many unhealthy elements from their food products as possible.
+However, the strategy may not work well.
 There are some products that will never be healthy no matter how hard the company tries.